suphanatwong/pyEpiDisplay/userstories.md

-Sam is a novice epidemiologist.
-Sam wants to learn R since he's used to using Python.
-He wants to learn a easy way.
-Sam doesn't have much technical skills and values easy translation.
+James is a software developer and wants to use the functions for the R. But he doesn't care too much about the epi data, moreso he just wants to add some of the functions in converting R to python in his packages.
+Additionally, He doesn't have much time to add it.